racing4life16/Hellothere/index.md

 Welcome to my page

-My Name is Gracie Bass
+My name is Gracie Bass

 I am a student at WTC that is currently in the Data Analytic Specialist Program.